World War II in Yugoslav Macedonia: Aftermath

-Celebration after the liberation, sitting are Emanuel Čučkov, Metodija Andonov, Dimitar Vlahov and Lazar Koliševski, while Mihajlo Apostolski is giving a speech on the Skopje square in 1945.

 Macedonians lauding the liberation of Skopje in 1945.
 The inscription on the poster praises the fallen for the freedom of Democratic Federal Yugoslavia.

-Lazar Koliševski became in April 1945 the Prime Minister of the SR Macedonia.
-He started a policy fully implementing the pro-Yugoslav line and took hard measures against any opposition.

 The total number of casualties in Macedonia from World War II was approximately 24,000, as follows: 7,000 Jews, 6,000 Serbians, 6,000 ethnic Macedonians, 4,000 Albanians and 1,000 Bulgarians.
 This includes around 3,000 "collaborationists", "counter-revolutionaries" and civilian victims, 7,000 Jews exterminated in concentration camps, and 14,000 resistance fighters and soldiers.
 According to Bogoljub Kočović the relative number of war losses was the lowest among the Macedonians, compared to the other ethnic groups in Yugoslavia: